EmanuelTabian/rideshare-copilot/README.md

 5. **Access the Application**:

-- Open your browser and navigate to `http://localhost:example-port` to see the application in action.
+- Open your browser and navigate to `http://localhost:<frontend-port>` to see the application in action.

+## Running the project